Pasokification: Luxembourg

 The Luxembourg Socialist Workers' Party (LSAP) received 20.2% of the vote in the 2013 Luxembourg general election, their lowest support since the 1931 general election.
 This decreased further to 17.60% in the 2018 general election, ranking third for number of seats for the first time since 1999.
 However, the LSAP has been part of Luxembourg's coalition governments since the 2013 election.

 Netherlands

 The social-democratic Labour Party received 5.7% of the vote in the 2017 Dutch general election, down from 24.8% in the 2012 general election.
 This remained unchanged at the 2021 election.

+The Labour party then emerged in first place in the 2019 European Parliament election in the Netherlands.
+Since 2023, the party has been in an electoral alliance with GroenLinks named GroenLinks–PvdA; the parties are set to formally merge on 13 June 2026 to form Progressive Netherlands.
+The electoral alliance finished second in the 2023 general election before falling back to fourth in the 2025 general election.